The Reagan Walking Tour

 Reagan was an average student but had an excellent memory and could memorize poems and short stories easily.
 He had learned to read before entering first grade.
 In his memoir he explains, “I suspect I’d learned how to read through a kind of osmosis: My mother always came into our room at bedtime and wedged herself between my brother and me to read us a story.
 As she read, she followed each line on the page with her finger and we watched.”

-Today, visitors can enjoy the Smithsonian-affiliated museum which features Reagan’s sixth-grade classroom fully restored, as well as several exhibits to important influences of this region, including President Lincoln, the Black Hawk Indians, the Walgreens, and more.
+Today, visitors can enjoy the school, now the Northwest Territory Historic Center, which was renovated by Norman E. Wymbs, and features Reagan’s sixth-grade classroom fully restored, as well as several exhibits to important influences of this region, including President Lincoln, the Black Hawk Indians, the Walgreens, and more.

 More here: NTHC.org

 Dixon Public Library